Best Apps for Married Couples

 Both you and your partner can be on the same subscription, with the app downloaded to both of your phones.

 The app is $39.99 for one month, or else a yearly subscription of $8.34 a month comes out to $99.99 a year.

 This yearly subscription includes a free trial.
 Don’t miss this app if your marriage could use some guidance.
 We thought this was hands-down the best marriage counseling app.

+Hands-down, this is the best couples therapy app and our most highly recommended app for couples.
 Additionally, if you are a couple with trust issues, this is the app for you.

 Like Relish, Lasting offers personalized lessons based on you and your partner’s responses to relationship quizzes.

 We began with a 4-minute audio recording on what makes a relationship healthy.
 We loved it and recognized many of the facts from relationship experts like Dr. John Gottman.

 The content was solid, but we felt like we were sitting in a lecture hall instead of engaging in a fun and beautiful app as you do with Relish.